nocyber/qnd_kubed/README.md

-# Quick n Dirty: Kubed
+# Quick 'n Dirty: Kubed

 #### qnd_kubed quickly sets up kubernetes clusters for testing, research and learning purposes.
 The script originally was part of a series of [manual](#Manual-deployment) lists of commands to copy into the shell.
 It was designed to be quick, but polluted the shell history with excessive commenting.